singleolives/Learning-git-hub/learning_1.md

 #Hellowm World

 This is my first GitHub project!
-I hope everyone enjoys what I have to offer
+I hope everyone enjoys what I have to offer :D